-Self-Referrals

-- a.
+- Self-Referrals - a.
 The staff member or family member may request an assessment/ evaluation by contacting University Behavioral HealthCare through confidential contact numbers (EXHIBIT I). - b.
-An appointment will be scheduled within three days, where mutual schedules permit.
-Emergencies will be seen immediately. - c.
+An appointment will be scheduled as soon as possible, where mutual schedules permit. - c.
 Following the initial assessment, referral for treatment or service will be made to appropriate providers in the community as deemed appropriate.
 Referrals will be based on clinical need, geographical convenience and health plan considerations. - d.
 At no time will the names of staff members or their family members be revealed or acknowledged to the University without written consent.